MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

   M-series VMs offer these features:

-  - Constrained cores.
+  - Constrained cores
-  - A large amount of memory, which works well for heavy memory-based workloads.
+  - A large amount of memory, which works well for heavy memory-based workloads
-  - High throughput to remote disks, which works well for the `SASWORK` folder.
+  - High throughput to remote disks, which works well for the `SASWORK` folder

 - Certain environments use Lsv2 VMs.
 In particular, implementations that require fast I/O speed and a large amount of memory benefit from this type of machine.
 Examples include systems that heavily use the `SASWORK` folder or the CAS cache.